Savate: Codification

 Savate was later codified under a Committee National de Boxe Française under Charles Charlemont's student Count Pierre Baruzy (dit Barozzi).
 The Count is seen as the father of modern savate and was 11-time Champion of France and its colonies, his first ring combat and title prior to the First World War.
 Savate de Défense, Défense Savate or Savate de Rue ("street savate") is the name given to those methods of fighting excluded from savate competition.
 The International Savate Federation (FIS) is the official worldwide ruling body of savate.

 Perhaps the ultimate recognition of the respectability of savate came in 1924 when it was included as a demonstration sport in the Olympic Games in Paris.
-In 2008, savate was recognised by the International University Sports Federation (FISU) – this recognition allows savate to hold official University World Championships; the first was held in Nantes, France in 2010.
+In 2008, savate was recognised by the International University Sports Federation (FISU).
+This recognition allows savate to hold official University World Championships; the first was held in Nantes, France in 2010.
 The 25th anniversary of the founding of the International Savate Federation, in March 2010, was celebrated with a visit to Lausanne, to meet with International Olympic Committee President Jacques Rogge.
 FISav President Gilles Le Duigou was presented with a memento depicting the Olympic Rings.
 In April 2010, the International Savate Federation was accepted as a member of SportAccord (previously known as AGFIS) – a big step forward on the road to Olympic recognition.

 Modern practice

-Despite its roots, savate is a relatively safe sport to learn.

-Today, savate is practiced all over the world by amateurs from Australia to the U.S. and from Finland to Britain.
-Many countries (including the United States) have national federations devoted to promoting savate.
+In modern practice, safety practices are integrated into the practice of savate.
+Savate is practiced in many parts of the world by amateurs, including in Australia, the US, Finland and Britain.
+Many countries have national federations devoted to promoting savate.

-Modern codified savate provides for three levels of competition: assaut, pre-combat and combat.
+Modern codified savate provides for three levels of competition: